CleverRaven/Cataclysm-DDA/.github/pull_request_template.md

 #### Purpose of change
 If theres an existing issue describing the problem this PR addresses or the feature it adds, please link it like #1234
 If it *fully* resolves an issue, link it like ```Fixes #1234```
-Even if the issue describes the problem, please prove a few-sentence summary here.
+Even if the issue describes the problem, please provide a few-sentence summary here.
 If there is no related issue, please describe the issue you are addressing,  including how to trigger a bug if this is a bugfix.

 #### Describe the solution